|

 Figure 2 shows the primed figure on

-a flat base supplied with the kit.
-This will be mounted on an
+its flat base as supplied with the kit.
+This will be mounted on a

 Figure 3